 Bear aversion should only be done by trained professionals.
-Improperly done, negative conditioning can compromise human safety and/or increase the likelihood and severity of “problem” behavior by habituated or food-conditioned bears, especially if hazing is not consistently applied.
+Improperly done, negative conditioning can compromise human safety and/or increase the likelihood and severity of “conflict” behavior, especially if hazing is not consistently applied.

 We recommend the following training programs:

 BEAR sCARE is an Alberta-based company that specializes in training people in the use of non-lethal methods to prevent human-bear conflicts.
 Courses vary from bear aversion training (both classroom and field training) for law enforcement officers and wildlife managers to bear safety training for working or recreating in bear country.

 BEAR sCARE’s non-lethal bear management training is endorsed by the Get Bear Smart Society, Canadians for Bears, and the Humane Society of the United States.
 Clients of BEAR sCARE include the RCMP, Enbridge Pipelines, Telus, BC Hydro, Teresan Gas, Suncor, B.C.
 Conservation Officer Service and Halliburton Energy Services.

 The chief instructor is Dan LeGrandeur.
 As a former B.C.
 Conservation Officer of 12 years, Dan gained considerable experience in managing human-bear conflicts.
 Dan was a member of Whistler’s Black Bear Task Team and in 1999 implemented Canada’s first non-lethal bear management program in Whistler.